KuraSone/s2.cpp/README.md

   -o output.wav
 ```

-`tokenizer.json` is searched automatically in the same directory as the model file, then the parent directory, then the working directory.
+`tokenizer.json` is searched automatically in the same directory as the model file, then the parent directory.
+If not found in either, it falls back to `tokenizer.json` in the current working directory.

 ### Voice cloning with a reference audio